CO-ADD/README/docs/html/_sources/index.rst.txt

 Welcome to COADD_README's documentation!
 ========================================
-**COADD** is a Django app to conduct database screening, data-visulization and modification of data entries.
-It runs currently at the link <http://imb-coadd-work.imb.uq.edu.au:8008/>
+**COADD** is a database-driven web application, currently connected with organism database, which contains 6 main applications: apputil, dcollab, ddrug, dgene, dorganism, dscreen.
+The main functions are:
+ * providing database CRUD views
+ * screening data from OrgDB database
+ * data pivot table view.

 Check out the :doc:`installation` section for further information. including how to :ref:`setup <setup>` the project environment.